emajo/hashcode-framework/README.md

 use Solver\Solution;

 $solution = new Solution(
-    // new SyncRunner,
-    new ShellRunner,
     ExampleScript::class,
     collect([
         new ExampleParameters(sleepTime: 5),
         new ExampleParameters(sleepTime: 100),
         new ExampleParameters(sleepTime: 0),
-    ])
+    ]),
+    // new SyncRunner,
+    new ShellRunner,
+    new TelegramNotifier,
 );

 $solution->run();
 ```

-At the end you will find a new folder in your script directory (_solutions/Example/files/output_) for the execution containing a file with the output for each Parameter instance you provided to the Solution.
+At the end you will find a new folder in your script directory (_solutions/Example/files/output_) for the execution containing a file with the output for each Parameter instance you provided to the Solution, if you passed also a notifier you will receive a notificatin with the output file.

 You will also find pm2 logs inside you root dir in the _files/logs_ folder.